Panda-Mayne/Hello-world/README.md

 Hello Minions!

-I am a Czechladian living in the digital world just minding my own business becuase there isn't anything else to do..
+I am a Czechladian living in the digital world just minding my own business because there isn't anything else to do..